lsseong/python-tutorial/README.md

 Next, install cuDNN v6 or v6.1.
 The NVIDIA CUDA® Deep Neural Network library (cuDNN) is a GPU-accelerated library of primitives for deep neural networks. cuDNN provides highly tuned implementations for standard routines such as forward and backward convolution, pooling, normalization, and activation layers.
 Follow these steps:
  1. Get the library from https://developer.nvidia.com/rdp/cudnn-download.
- 2. At the time of writing, the tensorflow installation for Window says that TensorFlow will not load if it cannot find cuDNN64_6.dll.
-So we have to download the cuDNN v6.0 (April 27, 2017), for CUDA 8.0.
+ 2. At the time of writing, the tensorflow installation for Window says that TensorFlow will not load if it cannot find cuDNN64_7.dll.
+So we have to download the cuDNN v7.0.4 (Nov 13, 2017), for CUDA 8.0.
- 3. Put the files under a directory (e.g. C:\ProgramData\NVIDIA Corporation\cuDNN\v6\cuda8).
-There should be cuDNN64_6.dll under the bin directory.
+ 3. Put the files under a directory (e.g. C:\ProgramData\NVIDIA Corporation\cuDNN\v7\cuda8).
+There should be cuDNN64_7.dll under the bin directory.
- 4. Add the bin directory to System PATH (e.g. C:\ProgramData\NVIDIA Corporation\cuDNN\v6\cuda8\bin)
+ 4. Add the bin directory to System PATH (e.g. C:\ProgramData\NVIDIA Corporation\cuDNN\v7\cuda8\bin)

 ### Install Tensorflow with Anaconda